 The Company is committed to maintaining high standards of corporate governance to safeguard the interests of Shareholders and to enhance corporate value and accountability.
-Save as disclosed in the Corporate Governance Report on page 26 of this annual report, the Company has complied with all applicable code provisions under the CG Code as set out in Appendix 14 to the Listing Rules during the Year.
+Save as disclosed in the Corporate Governance Report on page 26 of this annual report, the Company had complied with all applicable code provisions as in force during the Year under the CG Code as set out in Appendix 14 to the Listing Rules.
 The Company will continue to review and enhance its corporate governance practices to ensure compliance with the CG Code.